icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

-Instead, use icetray's logging facilities, which work just like printf, with the added feature that you can turn them on and off, by module, from a config file, without recompiling.
+Instead, use icetray's logging facilities, which work just like printf, with the added feature that you can turn them on and off, by module, without recompiling.
 The logging statements make great documentation, leave clues as to what the author intended for the code to do, and assist in future debugging.